krystofl/krystofl.github.io/_posts/2016-07-31-git-cheat-sheet.md

 ## Branches

+See all branches, including remote branches:

+    git branch -a

-pull a branch from a remote ("origin" here) and track it (this is tested and works with git 1.7.2.3 and higher)
+Pull a branch from a remote ("origin" here) and track it (this is tested and works with git 1.7.2.3 and higher)

-    git fetch
+    git fetch --all
     git checkout -b branch_name origin/branch_name